 We can assist you with understanding pre-requisites, the impact of a failed course, academic probation, or required to withdraw status.
 Advisors also provide assistance with course selection and planning, assessment of graduation requirements, awareness of university policies & procedures, and guidance on credit transfers to other institutions.

-Academic Advising is located in the Registrar's office Birch Building, room BR230.
-You can find the location of the Birch Building on the Campus Map (pdf).
+Academic Advising is located in the Registrar's office Library Building, room LB152.
+You can find the location of the Library Building on the Campus Map (pdf).

 Not necessarily, but we would love to meet with you to map out a successful journey for you at Capilano University.

 Please do note that during registration periods we are very busy and therefore would recommend meeting with us at least a month prior to the start of the semester.

 Make sure you have read and understood all related information such as calendar descriptions of program requirements.

 Research any related information to your program at Capilano University, and (if you are planning to transfer) the university you will be transferring to.